 Allyson Hobbs is an Associate Professor of United States History and Director of African and African American Studies.
 She is a contributing writer for The New Yorker.com and a Distinguished Lecturer for the Organization of American Historians.
 Her work has appeared in The New York Times, The New York Times Book Review, The Washington Post, The Root.com, and The Guardian.

 "Storytelling Matters to Historian Allyson Hobbs," The Stanford Dish, February 19, 2016

 "Stanford Historian Re-examines Practice of Racial 'Passing,'" Stanford Report, December 18, 2013

-I teach courses on American identity; African American history; African American women’s history; American road trips, migration, travel and mobility; and twentieth century American history and culture.
+She teaches courses on American identity; African American history; African American women’s history; American road trips, migration, travel and mobility; and twentieth-century American history and culture.
 She also has taught classes on Hamilton (the musical) and Michelle Obama.
 She has won teaching awards including the Phi Beta Kappa Teaching Prize, the Graves Award in the Humanities, and the St. Clair Drake Teaching Award.

 The Great Migration, C-SPAN, "Lectures in History," May 10, 2011

 Her next book, Far From Sanctuary: African American Travel and the Road to Civil Rights, explores the violence, humiliation, and indignities that African American motorists experienced on the road.
 Jim Crow laws and local customs put mid-century American pleasures—taking to the road, exploring the country, enjoying the freedom and the autonomy of driving one’s own car—out of the reach of black drivers.
 This book is forthcoming from Harvard University Press.

 “[An] incisive cultural history… [Hobbs] takes nothing at face value—least of all the idea that the person who is passing is actually and truly of one race or the other… [A] critically vigilant work.”